Ready to Rumble

-Ready to Rumble is a 2000 American buddy comedy film directed by Brian Robbins and written by Steven Brill, which is based on Turner Broadcasting's now defunct professional wrestling promotion, World Championship Wrestling (WCW).
-The movie draws its title from ring announcer Michael Buffer's catchphrase, "Let's get ready to rumble!"
-The movie features many wrestlers from WCW.
+Ready to Rumble is a 2000 American buddy sports comedy film directed by Brian Robbins and written by Steven Brill, which is based on Turner Broadcasting System's now defunct professional wrestling promotion, World Championship Wrestling (WCW).
+The film stars David Arquette, Oliver Platt, Scott Caan, Bill Goldberg, Rose McGowan, Diamond Dallas Page, Joe Pantoliano and Martin Landau.

-This film is also notable for being the media debut of future wrestler John Cena, who makes an appearance as an extra in a scene taking place at a gym.
+The film draws its title from ring announcer Michael Buffer's catchphrase, "Let's get ready to rumble!", and features many wrestlers from WCW.

 Plot

-Dimwitted sewage workers Gordie Boggs and Sean Dawkins watch their favorite wrestler, WCW World Heavyweight Champion Jimmy King cheated out of the title by Diamond Dallas Page (DDP), an evil WCW promoter named Titus Sinclair, and DDP's partners.
-After the match, the duo expresses their rage while driving in their septic truck, resulting in a car crash with Gordie and Sean surviving.
+Sewage workers Gordie Boggs and Sean Dawkins watch their favorite wrestler, undefeated and undisputed WCW World Heavyweight Champion Jimmy King, get cheated out of the title by Diamond Dallas Page (DDP), promoter Titus Sinclair, and DDP's wrestling stable at a Monday Nitro event.
+After the match, the duo expresses their rage while driving in their septic truck, resulting in a car crash which they survive.

-After this event, Gordie believes that the car crash was supposed to happen and that they should make Jimmy King once again the WCW World Heavyweight Champion.
-Gordie asks a friend to find out where King lives, and they go to an unexpected-looking neighborhood where they find King's estranged wife and his parents.
+Gordie starts believing that the crash was supposed to happen and that they should make Jimmy King once again the WCW World Heavyweight Champion.
+Looking for King, they travel to his hometown of Atlanta, hitching a ride from singing nuns with flatulent problems, and find his parents and estranged wife.
 King's parents tell Gordie and Sean that King borrowed their mobile home and never returned it.
-The duo finds King and becomes over-excited.
-They have a conversation, and when King says that he has given up on wrestling, Gordie and Sean anger him to the point where he suddenly attacks them.
-This attack on the men prompts a change of heart for King where his passion for wrestling returns.
-They go visit his wife, who kicks him twice in the crotch for giving her crabs and abandoning her and their son.
+During this time, they learn that King's entire wrestling bio was fabricated.
+The duo later finds King residing in a mobile park.
+He has completely given up on wrestling, and they provoke him until he attacks them.
+This attack prompts a change of heart for King, and his passion for wrestling returns.

-They reconcile on her porch as he ices his crotch, and she says she hopes she broke it.
-He clarifies that his penis is bruised and it feels like Richard Petty drove a stock car into his scrotum.

-His teenage son comes out and has very bad teeth.
-King vows to win the money and get him a good dentist.

-The trio proceeds to go on a road trip to the next WCW Monday Nitro taping in New York City.
-Gordie sends letters to his father, a police officer who wanted Gordie to follow in his footsteps.
-Gordie writes that he will not join him in the police force, making him frustrated.
-Gordie, King, and Sean arrive at the Nitro taping where they hide King in a port-a-potty and they meet one of the Nitro Girls, Sasha.
-When DDP mocks King on camera, King comes out of the port-a-potty and attacks him.
-Sinclair then declares a Steel Cage match for the WCW World Heavyweight Championship plus a $1 million cash prize, with the added stipulation that if King loses, he will never wrestle again.